betsee/betse/README.md

 ## Dependencies

+`betse` has both mandatory and optional dependencies.
+Let's begin!

+### Mandatory

+`betse` is intended to be run on machines meeting the following specifications:

+* 64-bit Linux, OS X, and Windows operating systems.
+* At least 4GB RAM.
+(This and the 64-bit requirement are principally a result of the memory intensiveness of tissue simulations.)

 `betse` requires the following non-pure-Python packages – which themselves require non-Python libraries (e.g., C, Fortran) and hence are best installed manually via the package manager specific to your current operating system: